alainQtec/Encodkit/Readme.md

   - Base64
 - Converts file or folder to .bat via makecab.exe compression

+## Why develop this Module?

+Having a custom data encoder & decoder can be pretty handy.

+For now its just data-to-txt but in the Future this will be data-to-txt-to-video (as I learn more cool agorithms & tools)

+With a tool like this You can store your data in a compressed format at a lower cloud storage price.

 ## Note

 Keep in mind that encoding a file to a string will increase its size, as the original binary data is being converted to a text representation.